 KUSAMA: Princess of Polka Dots is a feature documentary about avant-garde artist Yayoi Kusama that is currently in post-production.
 The paparazzi nicknamed Kusama the Polka Dot Princess in the 1960s when she lived in New York City.
 At that time, she rivaled Andy Warhol for press attention.
-Now in her early 80s, Kusama is considered Japan’s greatest living artist.
+Now in her 80s, Kusama is considered Japan’s greatest living artist.
 The Tate Modern Museum organized a Kusama retrospective in 2011-2012.
 As part of the retrospective, they asked us to create a short video from our footage.
 To view the 7 minute video, please click on the link below

 Please consider making a tax-deductible donation to help us complete the film.
 For details about perks for contributions (including which ones are eligible for film credits) please click on "Sponsorship Levels" (in the blue circle in the upper right hand corner.)
 To make a donation please click on "Make a quick tax-deductible donation."